1912–13 United States Senate elections: Tennessee (regular)

-Chief Justice Of The Tennessee Supreme Court John K. Shields was elected January 23, 1913 to the next term beginning March 4, 1913.
+Chief Justice Of The Tennessee Supreme Court John K. Shields was elected January 23, 1913, to the next term beginning March 4, 1913.
 He had not been a candidate in the special election.

 Shields would be re-elected in 1918, but lose renomination in 1924.

 Tennessee (special)

-Democrat William R. Webb, the founder of the Webb School and former Confederate soldier, was elected January 23, 1913 to finish the term ending March 3, 1913.
+Democrat William R. Webb, the founder of the Webb School and former Confederate soldier, was elected January 23, 1913, to finish the term ending March 3, 1913.
 Webb was not a candidate in the general election.

 The election was then made unanimous by motion of the joint convention.

 Texas

-Two-term Democrat Joseph Weldon Bailey resigned January 3, 1913 and Democrat Rienzi M. Johnston was appointed January 4, 1913 to continue the term, pending a special election.
+Two-term Democrat Joseph Weldon Bailey resigned January 3, 1913, and Democrat Rienzi M. Johnston was appointed January 4, 1913, to continue the term, pending a special election.
 In fact, Texas held would hold two elections January 28, 1913: a special election for the term ending March 3, 1913, and a general election for the next term starting March 4, 1913, both were won by Democratic congressman Morris Sheppard.

 Texas (special)

 There was a Democratic Primary July 27, 1912.
-Morris Shppard, C. B. Randell, Mat Zollner, and Jake Wolters were candidates.
-Sheppard received a plurality of the (approximately 8,000) votes.
+Morris Sheppard, C. B. Randell, Mat Zollner, and Jake Wolters were candidates.
+Sheppard received a plurality of the vote.

 Appointee Rienzi M. Johnston ran for but lost election to finish the shortened term.

 Following his brief 25-day Senate term, Johnston returned to Houston and resumed his role as editor of the Houston Post.
 He retired from the newspaper business in 1919.